EOSC-synergy/o3webapp/README.md

     npm start
 ```

-- To run the tests and to see the test coverage, execute:
+- To run the tests and to see the test coverage, execute: (leave the coverage option if you just want to test the code)

 ```
-    npm run test -- --coverage .
+    npm run test -- --watchAll --coverage
 ```

 - To generate docs, execute: